 For me, the awareness that my amygdala is looking for a match, of which the Christmas season means plenty, has made an impact upon my healing.
 Now that I know that a lot of the negative feelings are side-effects to the stress response, I can usually catch them in time and transform them with heart-activated techniques.

 As I continue to practice these techniques, a surprising thing has happened.
-One day, I was thinking about him and realized that I no longer held the anger I once did for him.
+One day, I was thinking about my dad and realized that I no longer held the anger I once did for him.
 I had forgiven him.

 Holding onto anger is exhausting - it is also stress-producing.
-That is why, when we forgive we are Forgifting ourselves.
+That is why, when you forgive you are Forgifting yourself.
 Will I forget?
 No. But, I think enough hurt has come out of that situation.
 It was time to put an end to that.

 Learning, Changing and Growing